Minorzar/2223_Projet1A_SNES_Controller/Software/README_SOFTWARE.md

 - 16    High
 - (17   Low)

------ Operation -----
+Operation:
-- Every 16.67 ms, the console sends a 12 us wide pulse to pin 3, instructing the controller to latch the button states.
+- Every 16.67 ms, the console sends a 12 μs wide pulse to pin 3, instructing the controller to latch the state of the buttons.
-- 6 us after that, the console sends 16 clock cycles on the "Data_clock" pin:
+- After 6 μs, the console sends 16 clock cycles to the "Data_clock" pin.
-    - On the rising edge, the controller (or for our project the plug) serially shifts the latched button states out of the "Serial_data" pin
+    - On the rising edge, the controller, or our plug in particular for this project, serially shifts the states of the buttons locked on the "Serial_data" pin.
-    - On the falling edge, the CPU inside the console samples the data
+    - On the falling edge, the CPU inside the console samples the data.

 ---- Algorithm ----